tensorzero/tensorzero/examples/haiku_hidden_preferences/README.md

 We recommend starting with supervised fine-tuning of a custom OpenAI model using the notebook in `recipes/supervised_fine_tuning/openai.ipynb`.
 Each recipe should print some additional elements to add to the `tensorzero.toml` file.

-You can also easily experiment with other model types, prompts you think might be better, or combinations thereof by editing `tensorzero.toml`.
+You can also easily experiment with other models, prompts you think might be better, or combinations thereof by editing the configuration.

 ## Experimenting with Improved Variants